google/error-prone/docs/bugpattern/ForEachIterable.md

-Prefer enhanced for loops intead of explicitly using an iterator where possible.
+Prefer enhanced for loops instead of explicitly using an iterator where possible.

 That is, prefer this: